MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 ### Case A- negative days are less than the item's lead time

-In this case, MRP will look 2 days ahead of the sales order’s requirement date.
-Since it doesn’t find anything, it will create a planned purchase order on January 2nd which will be shipped just in time to fulfill the sales order demand.
-The existing purchase order will get a **Cancel** action message, since it’s not needed.
+In this case, MRP looks two days ahead of the sales order’s requirement date.
+Since it doesn’t find anything, it creates a planned purchase order on January 2nd which will be shipped just in time to fulfill the sales order demand.
+The existing purchase order gets a **Cancel** action message, since it’s not needed.

 ![What follows is a screenshot of the case described](./media/negative-days-14.png)

 ![What follows is a graph of the case described](./media/negative-days-15.png)

 In the above AX screenshot, the purchase order requirement date is January 12th.
-That is because the screenshot was taken in 2015, when January 11th was a Sunday, so MRP will move the Requirement date to January 12th, the next working day.
+That is because the screenshot was taken in 2015, when January 11th was a Sunday, so MRP moved the requirement date to January 12th, the next working day.
 Even so, the purchase order has a delivery date of January 11th.

 ### Case B- negative days are greater than the item's lead time

 If you set the negative days to be greater than the item’s lead time, then you won't get a new planned order.
-The sales order will be pegged against the existing purchase order, so in this case the sales order will be delayed.
+The sales order is pegged against the existing purchase order, so in this case the sales order is delayed.
 If you were to create a planned order, you could ship the sales order on time.

 ![What follows is a screenshot of the case described](./media/negative-days-16.png)